mongodb/specifications/source/polling-srv-records-for-mongos-discovery/tests/README.rst

     _mongodb._tcp.test1.test.build.10gen.cc.
 86400  IN SRV  27019  localhost.test.build.10gen.cc.
     _mongodb._tcp.test1.test.build.10gen.cc.
 86400  IN SRV  27020  localhost.test.build.10gen.cc.

-Assert that the topology ultimately has two hosts present and that one of the hosts is ``localhost.test.build.10gen.cc:27017``.
+Wait until ``2*rescanSRVIntervalMS`` and assert that the topology has two hosts present and that one of the hosts is ``localhost.test.build.10gen.cc:27017``.
 The second, new host will have been randomly selected and cannot be deterministically asserted.